 What is a Sovereign Bond Yield?

-A sovereign bond yield is an interest rate that the national government pays to service its debt.
-As with corporate bonds, a sovereign bond yield depends on the involved risk for the bondholders.
-However, the risk involves political risks, economic uncertainties, and exchange rates if the issued debt instruments are denominated in local currency.
+A sovereign bond yield is an interest rate that a national government pays to service its outstanding bonds.
+As with corporate bonds, a sovereign bond yield depends on the inherent risk for the bondholders.
+However, the risk involves political risks, economic uncertainties, and exchange rates if the issued debt instruments are denominated in a foreign currency.

 - A sovereign bond yield is the interest rate used by the national government to honor its debt obligations.

-- Sovereign bonds are risk-free assets and are used by governments to raise additional capital to fund budget items.
+- Sovereign bonds issued domestically are risk-free assets and are used by governments to raise additional capital to fund budget items.

 - Sovereign bond yields depend on the risks involved for their holders and are thus influenced by factors such as creditworthiness, political stability, and the exchange rate of the issuing government.